The Department of Psychology

-Location: VC 8282
+Location: VC 8-285

-Harold Goldstein is an associate professor of Industrial/Organizational Psychology at Baruch College, The City University of New York.
-He received his doctoral degree in 1993 from the University of Maryland at College Park.
-He has previously held teaching positions in the psychology departments at Bowling Green State University and New York University.
+Currently, Harold serves as director of both the MS and MBA Programs in Industrial/Organizational Psychology.
+He is also on the doctoral faculty at the Graduate Center of the City University of New York.
+Harold received his doctoral degree in 1993 from the University of Maryland at College Park.
+He previously held teaching positions in the psychology departments at Bowling Green State University and New York University.
 He joined the psychology department at Baruch College in 1997.

 Goldstein, H., Pulakos, E., Passmore, J., & Semedo, C. (in press).
 The Wiley Blackwell Handbook of the Psychology of Recruitment, Selection, and Retention.
 Hoboken, NJ: John Wiley & Sons.

 Reeve, C. Scherbaum, C., & Goldstein, H. (2015).
 Manifestations of intelligence: Expanding the measurement space to reconsider specific cognitive abilities.
 Human Resource Management Review, 25, 28-37.

 Scherbaum, C. A., Goldstein, H. W., Yusko, K. P., Ryan, R., & Hanges, P. J. (2012).
 Intelligence 2.0: Reestablishing a research program on g in I-O Psychology.
 Industrial and Organizational Psychology: Perspectives on Science and Practice, 5(2), 128-148.